r-owen/seguin_loom_server/README.md

 *  Subtleties:

     * The server only allows one web browser to connect, and the most recent connection attempt wins.
-      (This prevents a mystery connection from hogging the loom).
+      This prevents a mystery connection from hogging the loom.
       If the connection is dropped on the device you want to use for weaving, simply reload the page to regain the connection.

     * Every time you connected to the web server or reload the page, the server refreshes its connection to the loom (by disconnecting and immediately reconnecting).
-      So if the server is reporting a problem with its connection to the loom, and it is not due to the loom losing power or the USB cable becoming disconnected, you might try reloading the page.
+      So if the server is reporting a problem with its connection to the loom, and it is not due to the loom losing power, or a disconnected or bad USB cable, you might try reloading the page.

+    * If the loom seems confused, try turning it off, waiting a few seconds, then turning it on again.
+      Then reload the web page, to force the web server to make a new connection to the loom.

 ## Remembering Patterns